wpb-astro/skymapper/README.md

 The purpose of this package is to facilitate interactive work as well as the the creation of publication-quality plots with a python-based workflow many astronomers are accustomed to.
 The primary motivation is a truthful representation of samples and fields from the curved sky in planar figures, which becomes relevant when sizable portions of the sky are observed.

 What can it do?
-For instance, [creating a density map](examples/example1.py) from a catalog in a few lines:
+For instance, find the optimal projection for a given list of RA/Dec coordinations and [creating a density map](examples/example1.py) from a catalog in a few lines:

 ```python
 import skymapper as skm